kuzmialke-and-friends/visualization-data-bucket/README.md

 ## Core Concepts

-This repository is meant to serve as a free replacement for an S3 bucket.
+This repository is meant to serve as a temporary replacement for a databse or an S3 bucket.
 It is hosted on Heroku and serves JSON used for visualization.

 [Heroku preview](https://knf-visualization-data-bucket.herokuapp.com)